man-schu/dacapoeditor/README.md

 https://elmu.online/articles/hilfe-abcnotation (in German)

-http://kurs.schacherl.info/ABC-Musiknotation/abc_syntax/abc_syntax.html - an extensive manual (in German)
+http://kurs.schacherl.info/ABC-Musiknotation/abc_syntax/abc_syntax.html - an extensive manual in a downloadable html file (in German, but rather self-explaining, therefore, no need to understand German)